 - Death Valley Inn & RV Park – with outdoor pool, hot tub and barbecue facilities

-- El Portal Motel – great budget option with seasonal swimming pool
+- El Portal Motel – great budget option with a seasonal swimming pool

 Thank you so much for a great overview of the traveling in Death Valley!